-Stucco was then tightly applied by hand using the 3 stroke application methodology, (troweled up, down, and up) to ensure all voids, gaps, air pockets or spaces of the lath were filled with stucco mix.
+Exterior Portland-based cement cladding was then tightly applied by hand using the 3 stroke application methodology, (troweled up, down, and up) to ensure all voids, gaps, air pockets or spaces of the lath were filled.
 All drainage cavities were intentionally eliminated.

-For the comprehensive discussion on the Sealed Stucco System and its implications for construction litigation, see the full article Lennar Installation Report from 8/24/17
+For the comprehensive discussion on the Sealed Cladding System and its implications for construction litigation, read the article, The Truth about Florida Stucco in the articles section.